Tbearden10/sparos/add.md

-# **Comprehensive Setup Guide (Cloudflare DB Edition, Modular Helpers)**
+# **Comprehensive Setup Guide (Cloudflare DB Edition, Modular Helpers, Full Clears Worker)**

-This guide provides a full setup for your app with Cloudflare DB integration for user activity summaries, **modular helper functions for API calls, cleaning, grouping, and stat computation**, and separation of concerns across your codebase.
+This guide provides a full setup for your app, integrating Cloudflare KV for user activity summaries, modular helper functions for API calls, data cleaning, grouping, stat computation, and a backend worker for full clears (which both finds the fastest full clear and counts total full clears by checking every PGCR).
+All logic is separated for maintainability and clarity.
-**UPDATED:** All API and data helpers are separated for clarity—making maintenance and testing easier.

 ---